 Here are some quick ideas that I came up with to challenge your kids to get out of their pajamas and into action:

 Yard games: Have your kids play tag with the other neighborhood children, or maybe a quick round of catch with the football or baseball.
 If someone has a trampoline, spending 20 minutes jumping on that could be both fun and beneficial.
 You could also challenge them to a jump-rope contest or send them out to climb around on the swing set.

 - Sports games: Go out and shoot some hoops or challenge them to a little one-on-one.
 You could grab a soccer ball and kick it around the yard, or maybe go for a light jog together.
 And who doesn’t like a bike ride around the neighborhood?

 - Inside activities: Try setting up an obstacle course in the basement that makes them climb, run, jump, crawl, etc. If you have a Wii, the Wii Sports program is both fun and challenging, or you can also exercise through dance.

 - Other ideas: Some other things that I thought of would be to walk the dog around the block, rollerblade to school, create a fun circuit that they could go through, take your kids to swim at the local pool, and even try letting them invite a friend along!

-Next time you're at NIFS, bring the kids along to take advantage of some of our active family services.
 With a short, fun workout, you may see your kids’ grades improve!
 Be creative and find ways that allow you both to get your bodies moving and get your heart rate up.
 Give it a try with your kids and see how they do!